 Useful Homesteading and Permaculture Links

 Airbnb: If you have a cabin on your property or your homestead is not your permanent residence, Airbnb can help you support your homestead habit!
-Use this link to sign up to host and you’ll get $30, plus the satisfaction of supporting us and our work at Brambleberry Farm!
+Use this link to sign up to host and you’ll get a bonus, plus the satisfaction of supporting us and our work at Brambleberry Farm!
 I’ve found Airbnb to be super user friendly, and they also provide insurance.

 The Stockman Grass Farmer: My favorite publication hands-down.
 This monthly periodical focused on pastured livestock production is a delight to read.
 Excellent editing and writing help me to devour this within a few days of receiving it every month.